MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     let row = indexPath.row
     let note = notes[row] as Note
     cell.note = note

+> Now instead of putting in note titles and dates ourselves, we're going to allow the app to read that information from the notes stored in Realm.
 >
 > Also replace the following code in `func tableView(tableView: UITableView, numberOfRowsInSection section: Int)`
 >